mlBhanuYerra/mlbhanuyerra.github.io/_posts/2018-02-19-Clustering-K-means.md

 6. asymmetry coefficient
 7. length of kernel groove.

-All of these parameters were real-valued continuous.
+All of these are real-valued continuous variables.

 ```python